 During National Collection Week Samaritan’s Purse will collect the gift-filled shoeboxes at more than 4,000 drop-off sites in all 50 states and Puerto Rico.
 The gifts will be delivered to children in more than 100 countries on six continents.

 With the help of Panera, North River has set up a Ministry that is delivering day old Panera breads to Food Pantries, Soup Kitchens, Senior Centers and Veteran Shelters all over the South Shore.
 We have been successful in organizing volunteers to pick up and deliver the baked goods 6 days a week.
-If you are interested in being a part of this ministry, please contact the office or Lori Mulligan.

 Prison Fellowship’s Angel Tree